calebwin/emu/book/introduction.md

 # Introduction

 Emu is a language for programming GPUs from Rust.
-Particularly, it provides 2 procedural macros -  `emu!` for compiling functions in the Emu language to intermediate code (currently that is OpenCL) stored it in a `const` `&'static str` global constant called `EMU` and `build` for generating Rust functions that interpret the intermediate code found in `EMU`.
+Particularly, it provides 2 procedural macros -  `emu!` for compiling functions in the Emu language to intermediate code (currently that is OpenCL) stored it in a `const` `&'static str` global constant called `EMU` and `build!` for generating Rust functions that interpret the intermediate code found in `EMU`.

 You can get started by adding the following to your `Cargo.toml` file.